rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/1-1-setup-normalized.md

 relationships between the nodes in the resulting tree `T(N,E)`, a setup must first and foremost be understood to define the structure of a tree.
 Desipte that, a setup has no further characteristics that could be relied upon when creating the nodes of a tree.
-Additional characteristics are thus required:
+Additional characteristics are therefore
+required:

 (1) - `(N subset-of U(S))` - Since it must be possible to determine which node a set represents, the node ids of the resulting tree must be elements in the